MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 better, an app on social media that tells you what sort of nut you are !

 # The problem

+> describe what are the classes you are learning to detect using a CNN, describe the database you collected, show the number of images per class or a histogram of classes (is it a balanced or an unbalanced dataset?
+Small or big Data ?) and provide some examples showing the intra-class diversity and the apparent difficulty for providing a solution (inter-class similarity).

 The problem is to be able to identify and differentiate between 3 sorts of nuts: pecan, hazelnuts and cashews, using a camera on a portable device.